The Butrans patch is a pain relieving drug from the opioid family.

 There are noticeably less euphoric effects from this drug when compared to common opioid medications.

 Buprenorphine, as opposed to other opioid analgesics, will cause you less heaviness and grogginess.
 Many people even feel energized after taking the med.

 So while there is not as strong of a pleasurable effect from Butrans when compared to other opiate pain meds, you will likely experience a clearer-headed experience along with adequate pain relief.

 Just beware, the first two days are likely to cause you discomfort and nausea, along with lessened effects.
 Don’t be put off by this too early and give up on the patch.
 Give it time to take effect.

 5.)
 How about taking other drugs in addition to the patch when I have breakthrough pain?

 Yes, you can take breakthrough medication while on the buprenorphine patch.

-Morphine, Oxycodone, Hydromorphone and Tramadol all can be administered to add an analgesic effect for the occassional breakthrough pain, as they do not prove an antagonist to Butrans.
+Morphine, Oxycodone, Hydromorphone, and Tramadol all can be administered to add an analgesic effect for the occasional breakthrough pain, as they do not prove an antagonist to Butrans.